 The Edward R. Murrow College of Communication Graduate Studies Program offers both master’s and doctorate degree programs.

 Our master’s program is designed for those intending to pursue communication-related careers, or who wish to prepare for doctoral study.
+Successful completion of the program normally requires two academic years of full-time study and results in the granting of the Master of Arts in Communication.

-Learn more about the Master’s program
+Learn more about the Master’s Program

 Online MaSTER’S PROGRAMS